 One well-known example of the sort of challenges associated with presenting multiple viewpoints appeared in Prep Test 2.
 The second Reading Comprehension passage dealt with people’s opinions about the railroad in the 1800s.
 The passage starts out simply enough.
 It presents the perspective of a man named Stilgoe.
 He believed that there was a general distrust of the railroad from the 1830s until the 1880s.

-Again, according to Stilgoe, the public’s general ambivilence toward the railroad, manifest in the works of writers such as Hawthorne and Thoreau, was gone by the 1880s.
-The author of the passage, however, is not impressed by the Stilgoe’s argument.
+Again, according to Stilgoe, the public’s general ambivalence toward the railroad, manifest in the works of writers such as Hawthorne and Thoreau, was gone by the 1880s.
+The author of the passage, however, is not impressed by Stilgoe’s argument.
 Why?
 Because, asserts the author, writers referenced by Stilgoe such as Henry James, Sinclair Lewis, and F. Scott Fitzgerald, intended by Stilgoe to exemplify a departure from general distrust, actually displayed Thoreau-like ambivalence toward the railroads!
-That is why, in the author’s opinion, Stilgoe’s assertion regarding 19th century public opinion would have been better supported by the works of writers such Frank Norris, Eugene O’Neill, or Henry Adams.
+That is why, in the author’s opinion, Stilgoe’s assertion regarding 19th-century public opinion would have been better supported by the works of writers such as Frank Norris, Eugene O’Neill, or Henry Adams.

-In addition to the perspective of the author, this final paragraph references the viewpoints of John Stilgoe, Hawthorne, Thoreau, Henry James, Sinclair Lewis, F.Scott Fitzgerald, Frank Norris, Eugene O’Neill, and Henry Adams.
-With several shifts from viewpoint to viewpoint, and references to nine different authors by name in the closing paragraph, this is a great example of the sort of passage that can be a challenge to track, even for the strongest readers.
+As you can see, this passage includes several shifts from viewpoint to viewpoint.
+And it references nine different authors by name in the closing paragraph.
+This is a great example of the sort of passage that can be a challenge to track, even for the strongest readers.